Open a PDF version to print this topic

 Atopic eczema is a dry skin condition that causes skin to become red (inflamed) and itchy.

-Most children will grow out of their eczema, though a small number will have eczema into adulthood.
+Most tamariki (children) will grow out of their eczema, though a small number will have eczema into adulthood.

-While there is no cure for eczema, the key to controlling it is for your child to avoid irritants (triggers), bathe regularly, keep their skin well moisturised and use topical (rub-on) steroids when they need them.
+While there is no cure for eczema, you can control it.
+The key is for your tamaiti (child) to avoid irritants (triggers), bathe regularly, keep their skin well moisturised and use topical (rub-on) steroids when they need them.

-If your child has eczema, their skin barrier does not work well and is sensitive to irritants, which can make their eczema worse.
+If your tamaiti has eczema, their skin barrier does not work well and is sensitive to irritants.
+This can make their eczema worse.

 Common irritants (known as triggers) include soaps, detergents, wool and scratchy fabrics and heat.
-Food is not often a trigger for eczema and avoiding food groups does not usually help eczema.
+Food is not often a trigger for eczema.
+Avoiding food groups does not usually help eczema.

-Moisturisers (sometimes called emollients) add moisture to the skin and can help protect it, which relieves dryness and itch.
-There are many types of moisturisers and they come in different forms such as lotions, creams and ointments.
-Talk to your general practice team or pharmacist about which is best for your child.
+Moisturisers (also called emollients) add moisture to the skin and can help protect it.
+This relieves dryness and itch.
+There are many types of moisturisers, and they come in different forms.
+This includes lotions, creams and ointments.
+Talk to your general practice team or pharmacist about which is best for your tamaiti.

-You can buy moisturisers at the pharmacy, but it is usually cheaper to get them on prescription from your general practice team.
+You can buy moisturisers at a pharmacy.
+But it is usually cheaper to get them on prescription from your general practice team.

 Tips on using moisturisers: